Ex (text editor)

 The core ex commands which relate to search and replace are essential to vi.
 For instance, the ex command :%s/XXX/YYY/g replaces every instance of XXX with YYY, and works in vi too.
 The % means every line in the file.
 The 'g' stands for global and means replace every instance on every line (if it was not specified, then only the first instance on each line would be replaced).

-Command-line invocation

-Synopsis

-ex [-rR] [-s|-v] [-c command] [-t tagstring] [-w size] [file...]